-Also known as 3,4,5-trihydroxybenzoic acid, an acid occurring plants, including oak galls, sumach, and tea.
-Gallic acid is obtained from tannins by hydrolysis.
-It is used in ink, dyes, and as a mild antiseptic and astringent.
+Gallic acid (HO)3C6H2COOH, also known as 3,4,5-trihydroxybenzoic acid, is an acid occurring plants, including oak galls, sumach, and tea.
+It is obtained from tannins by hydrolysis.
+Gallic acid is used in ink, dyes, and as a mild antiseptic and astringent.
 On heating it gives pyrogallol, a photographic developer.

 Related category• ORGANIC CHEMISTRY

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact